 Waterfalls on Koh Kood

-If you’re too sunburnt to swim at the beach, or after a freshwater dip, then you have to visit one of the three waterfalls on Koh Kood.
-Khlong Chao waterfall, Khlong Yai Kee waterfall, and Huang Nam Kaew waterfall are all worth visiting.
+If you’re too sunburnt to swim at the beach, or simply after a freshwater dip, then you have to visit one of the following waterfalls on Koh Kood.
+All are worth visiting really.

 Khlong Chao Waterfall is the most popular waterfall on Koh Kood.
-This waterfall has a deep freshwater pool with running water all year round, so is always great for a swim.
+You’ll find a deep freshwater pool with running water all year round, so it’s always great for a swim.
 Even in the middle of the day, the Khlong Chao Waterfall doesn’t get too crowded.
 You can easily get Khlong Chao Waterfall by motorbike or songtaew, followed by a fairly easy 15-minute walk through the jungle to the waterfall itself.

 Khlong Yai Kee Waterfall is the less popular option.
 The stream is quite dry for most of the year and is only worth visiting closer to the wet season.
 I suggest asking the locals if Khlong Yai Kee waterfall actually has any water before you go, because in the dry season you may find little more than a collection of stones.